 What is the VITAL science?

-The VITAL precautionary allergen statement ‘May be present: XXX’ for cross contact allergens indicates a defined level of risk based upon scientific principles.
+The VITAL precautionary allergen statement ‘May be present: allergen x, allergen y.’ for cross contact allergens indicates a defined level of risk based upon scientific principles.

 By means of an interactive VITAL Action Level grid, Action Level concentrations (ppm) are calculated using the Reference Dose (mg allergen protein) and a Reference Amount specific to the food.